awsdocs/aws-parallelcluster-user-guide/doc_source/pluster.create.md

 Defaults to `False`\.

 `-u TEMPLATE_URL, --template-url TEMPLATE_URL`
-Specifies a URL for the custom AWS CloudFormation template if it was used at creation time\.
+Specifies a URL for the custom AWS CloudFormation template if it was used when created\.

 `-t CLUSTER_TEMPLATE, --cluster-template CLUSTER_TEMPLATE`
 Indicates the cluster template to use\.